 The fast-paced storytelling, the onslaught of names and places, the unfiltered constitution of individuals and their colloquies, and even Anderson’s addition of switching from the use of vibrant color to black and white grading mimicking that of a newspaper come together to form the chaotic reality of the journalistic world.

-While The French Dispatch does not quite compare to some of Anderson’s most-loved films such as The Grand Budapest Hotel (2014), “Moonrise Kingdom” (2012), and “Fantastic Mr. Fox” (2009), it is still a strong piece by the renowned director.
+While The French Dispatch does not quite compare to some of Anderson’s most beloved films, such as The Grand Budapest Hotel (2014), “Moonrise Kingdom” (2012), and “Fantastic Mr. Fox” (2009), it is still a strong work by the renowned director.

 It is one of those movies that the more you watch it, the more you notice, and the more you fall in love with its quirks and displays of hidden hilarity.
 “The French Dispatch” carries the liveliness and authenticity of the journalistic field and attempts to credit the authors usually hidden behind their written work.

-Anderson’s signature filming style, use of an exceptional cast and candid, and journalistic storytelling produced a film ripe with humor and originality that lives up to Anderson’s unique approach to the world of filmmaking.
+Anderson’s signature filming style, use of an exceptional cast, and candid journalistic storytelling produced a film ripe with humor and originality that lives up to Anderson’s unique approach to the world of filmmaking.